As an Amazon Associate I earn from qualifying purchases.

 - They’ve started to have comebacks to everything you say.
 Here are some of today’s comebacks, Momma stop shaking your face no, I am just going to sit here forever, or I can’t do that because of its quiet time.
 I am currently typing this during a quiet time when they are napping.
 Jack said he couldn’t clean up the mess he made because it was during quiet time.
 However, when I said that’s fine, I will go get a trash bag that was the end of that.

 - They start bargaining with you.
 You may start to hear, “If I clean up all my toys, then I can go outside, or we can go somewhere.”
 We were going to go to Kings Dominion here in Virginia, but it took three hours to get the playroom cleaned up.
 We couldn’t go because it got too late to go on a Sunday.

 - Parents being put in timeout.
 Yes, you did read that correctly.
 I have been put in timeout today because I yelled so I went in the corner with my coffee and sat there.
-It was kind of peaceful and wish I could almost be in there more often.
+It was kind of peaceful and I wish I could be in time-out more often.

 During these times I search deep inside for whatever patience I have left.
 I often must remind myself that he is going through some major life development.
 He is learning to use his words, independence, and emotions.
 It is my job as a parent to encourage it and teach how to properly display it.

 Some positive changes during this time would be the following: